Bestra/ember-training-slides/slides.md

 Tear down what you set up.
 - Custom key event listeners
 - Jquery plugins
+- Animations

 ---
 # places where you can't use components
 - render() and friends
 - support for top-level components coming soon

+---
+# component block form

+- Components can yield to a template
+- No crossing boundaries between component and yielded scope (normally)

+---
+# component block form is super useful
+- wrap common widget styling or behavior
+- substitute your own contents

+---
+# block params

+---
+# nesting components
+- flexible composition
+- using `this.parentView` in a nested component

 ---
 # component roles